-1. Vitamin C as a potent antioxidant that protects the skin against harmful environmental stressors
+1. Vitamin C is a potent antioxidant that protects the skin

 2. Vitamin C protects against skin cancer

 Excessive sun exposure is a risk factor for skin cancer.
 UV rays damage the DNA of cells and a very important gene called the p53 gene.
 The p53 gene is the key to our body’s defenses against cancer by repairing of mutated DNA in cells.
 Topical vitamin C (when used together with vitamin E) shows some protection against UV-induced DNA damage by affecting the p53 repair pathways.